Cotalker/documentation/blog/2021-11-10-microsoft-sign-in.md

 ---
 title: Microsoft Work Account Sign-In
-description: In a busy and fast-moving workplace, remembering credentials to sign into an app can sometimes be a hassle.
+description: In a busy and fast-moving workplace, remembering credentials to sign in to an app can sometimes be a hassle.
 Use your company's Mircosoft Work accounts to simplify user sign-in while adding an extra layer of security.
 Easily configure Microsoft Azure Active Directory to enable this feature for users in your organization.
 image: img/updates/update_microsoft-sign-in.png
 draft: false
 ---